Garam masala

-Garam masala (Hindustani: garam masālā, lit. 'hot or warm spices') is a blend of ground spices originating from the Indian subcontinent.
-It is common in Indian, Pakistani, Nepalese, Bangladeshi, and Caribbean cuisines.
+Garam masala (Hindustani: garam masālā, lit. 'hot or warm spices') is a blend of ground spices originating in the Indian Subcontinent.
+It is common in Indian, Pakistani, Nepalese, and Bangladeshi cuisines.
 It is used alone or with other seasonings.
 The specific combination differs by region, but it regularly incorporates a blend of flavours like cardamom, cinnamon, cumin, cloves, bay leaves, star anise, and peppercorns.
 Garam masala is used in a wide range of dishes, including marinades, pickles, stews, and curries.